YochevedOfstein/CPP_EX2/README.md

 * *Subtraction* `-`: subtraction of one graph from another, where each corresponding edge weight is subtracted to form a new graph (both graphs must be the same size - same amount of verticies). .
 * *Multiplication* `*`:
     1. multiplication of two graphs, where each corresponding edge weight is multiplied together to form a new graph.
-    2. multiplication of an integer with a graph - the weight of every edge a the graph.
+    2. multiplication of an scaler with a graph - the weight of every edge a the graph.

 **Assignment Operators:**
 * *Compound Addition* `+=`: the current graph is modified by adding another graph to it.
 * *Compound Subtraction* `-=`: the current graph is modified by subtracting another graph from it.
-* *Compound Multiplication* `*=`: he current graph is modified by element-wise multiplying it with another graph.
+* *Compound Multiplication* `*=`: the current graph is modified by multiplying it with another graph or scaler.
+* *Compound Division* `/=`: the current graph is modified by dividing it by a scaler.

 **Unary operators:**
 * *Unary Plus* `+graph`: returns a copy of the graph as is.